Guardians vs. Athletics Player Props Betting Odds

-Esteury Ruiz and Jose Ramirez are among the players with prop bets for the taking when the Oakland Athletics and the Cleveland Guardians meet at Progressive Field on Wednesday (at 7:10 PM ET).
+Player prop bet options for Jose Ramirez, Esteury Ruiz and others are listed when the Cleveland Guardians host the Oakland Athletics at Progressive Field on Thursday (at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!